Origins of the Six-Day War: Territorial disputes

 The peace accord at the end of the 1948 war had established demilitarized zones (DMZs) between Israel and Syria.
 However, as recalled by UN military forces officers such as Odd Bull and Carl von Horn, Israelis gradually took over portions of the zone, evicting Arab villagers and demolishing their homes; these actions incurred protests from the UN Security Council.
 Moshe Dayan, the Israeli defense minister at the time of the Six Day War, recounted in a 1976 interview that Israeli policy in the Demilitarized Zone between 1949 and 1967 was "to seize some territory and hold it until the enemy despairs and gives it to us", thus changing "the lines of the ceasefire accord with military actions that were less than a war".
 Dayan related further that in the process Israel had provoked more than 80% of the border clashes with Syria in the lead-up to its April 7, 1967 invasion of Syria.
 In defense of the Israeli actions historian Michael Oren said that "[t]here is an element of truth to Dayan's claim", but that Israeli actions were justified, as "Israel regarded the de-militarized zones in the north as part of their sovereign territory".
 Gluska qualified this view by pointing out that such Israeli sovereignty over all of the DMZ "was not sanctioned by the UN".
 In fact the Israeli view had been rejected in 1951 by both Britain and the UN Security council (in Resolution 93).
 In January 1967 Israel reverted to claiming sovereignty over the DMZ.

 Publicly, Syria claimed that the escalating conflict was the result of Israel attempting to increase tension in order to justify a large-scale military operation against Syria, and to expand its occupation of the Demilitarized Zone by dispossessing the remaining Arab farmers.

 According to Moshe Shemesh, a historian and former senior intelligence officer in the IDF, Jordan's military and civilian leaders estimated that Israel's main objective was conquest of the West Bank.
 They felt that Israel was striving to drag all of the Arab countries into a war.
 After the Samu raid, these apprehensions became the deciding factor in Jordan's decision to participate in the war.
 King Hussein was convinced Israel would try to occupy the West Bank whether Jordan went to war, or not.

 Straits of Tiran

-After the 1956 war, Egypt agreed to reopen the Straits of Tiran to Israeli shipping, whose closure had been a significant catalyst in precipitating the Suez Crisis.
+On May 23, 1967, Egypt (UAR) announced the closure of the Straits of Tiran to all Israeli flagged vessels, as well as to all vessels containing strategic materials bound for Israel: "The Israeli flag shall not go through the gulf" said UAR President Nasser.